-When shopping online and you see a bag with a cheap looking tag, then it is an obvious fake.
-They do not tag their bags with a strand of string with a circular piece of plastic marked in brown LV, nor do they tag their items with a cut out portion of the logo.
+When shopping online and you see a bag with a cheap-looking tag, then it is an obvious fake.
+They do not tag their bags with a strand of the string with a circular piece of plastic marked in brown LV, nor do they tag their items with a cutout portion of the logo.

 Louis Vuitton uses oxidizing natural cowhide leather that turns a dark golden honey color over time.
 Plastic is not used!

 If the look of the bag is something that appears to not look like anything that Louis Vuitton has ever designed, chances are it is a fake.
-Louis Vuitton is well-known for their high quality luxury goods.
+Louis Vuitton is well-known for their high-quality luxury goods.
 If the piece is of horrible quality or a nonexisting style then it is a replica.
-Remember, just because it has “LV” logo doesn’t mean that it is.
+Remember, just because it has an LV logo doesn’t mean that it is.

 Pay attention to detail.
 Louis Vuitton uses brass and gold metal hardware, not gold painted plastic.
 The zippers should also have the letters “LV” neatly imprinted.
 If you are given pictures from a seller, then go onto a trusted Louis Vuitton website and compare the styles.
 Minor details such as this could save from buying a knockoff.

-The LV on Louis Vuitton bags are always lined up.
+The LV on Louis Vuitton bags is always lined up.
 The pattern should never be tilted or not proportionate to the other side.